Amr-al/skip-redesign/README.md

-# 🛠️ Skip Hire Page – Custom Redesign
+# 🛠️ Skip Page Redesign

 This project is a custom-built version of the “Choose Your Skip” page from [WeWantWaste.co.uk](https://wewantwaste.co.uk), reimagined with a modern stack: